 We are now at a position to state the main theorem of KLP~\cite{KLP12}.

 \begin{theorem}[KLP Theorem] Let $B$ be a finite set and let $V \subset \Q^B$ be the subspace of functions.
-Assume that the following holds for some integers $c_1,c_2,c_3 \geq 1$: \begin{itemize} \item Divisibility: $c_1$ is the divisibility parameter of $V$. \item Boundedness of $V$: $V$ has a $c_2$-bounded integer basis in $\ell_{\infty}$. \item Boundedness of $V^{\perp}$: $V^{\perp}$ has a $c_3$-bounded integer basis in $\ell_1$. \item Symmetry: The symmetry group of $V$ is transitive. \item Constant functions: The constant functions belong to V. \end{itemize} Let N is an integer multiple of $c_1$ satisfying
+Assume that the following holds for some integers $c_1,c_2,c_3 \geq 1$: \begin{itemize} \item Divisibility: $c_1$ is the divisibility parameter of $V$. \item Boundedness of $V$: $V$ has a $c_2$-bounded integer basis in $\ell_{\infty}$. \item Boundedness of $V^{\perp}$: $V^{\perp}$ has a $c_3$-bounded integer basis in $\ell_1$. \item Symmetry: $V$ has a transitive symmetry group. \item Constant functions: The constant functions belong to V. \end{itemize} Let $N$ be an integer multiple of $c_1$ satisfying

 where $C>0$ is an absolute constant.
 Then there exists a subset $T \subset B$ of size $|T| = N$ satisfying

 \end{theorem}